mbaytas/MAVA337Labs/Lab5_Processing_TransformationsImages3D/README.md

 - Use the `rotateX()` function on the `enemySphere` to rotate it.

 Now you should see both of the enemy objects moving around randomly.
 Play around with the numbers to achieve the quality of animation you like.
 If you wish to constrain the random motion in any way, you can add some if statements.

+Notice how we have covered two different methods for animating objects.
+Both the quality of animation and the way that the code is written is different between the two methods.
+Both methods are useful for different purposes.

 ### 5) Textures